 The Baumhart Center for Social Enterprise and Responsibility promotes social business in the service of a just, humane, and sustainable world.

-Aligned with Loyola’s Plan 2020—which commits the University “to act more for transformative justice”—we support students and leaders seeking to leverage business ideas to build a more just, humane, and sustainable world.
+Aligned with Loyola’s strategic plan—which commits the University “to act more for transformative justice”—we support students and leaders seeking to leverage business ideas to build a more just, humane, and sustainable world.

 Five values are core to all of our efforts at Baumhart.